 Grandma told me she barely knew them.
-Her parents, the couple in the photo, both died of tuberculosis by the time she was nine years old.
+Her parents, the couple in the photo, both died of tuberculosis by the time she was ten years old.

 “I was born in South Carolina,” she said.
 “My mother was disowned by her family when she married my Irish Catholic father, because he was divorced.
 I had no siblings and, when mama and daddy died, I was raised in Arizona by my foster parents,” she said.
 “Now eat your potatoes.”

 Grandma rarely minced words, so I thought that’s all there was to the story.
 She was born.
 She was orphaned.
 She was adopted.
 She grew up.
 Life was hard, but she got over it.
 End of story.
 End of questions.